Bereky/mern-ecommerce/README.md

 1. Buyers register and browse the marketplace wile interacting with products across different categories.
 2. Admins control and manage the marketplace items and customer acounts.

-# Demo

-Preview the project with [Live Demo](https://timely-lokum-191a6b.netlify.app)

 # Getting Started

 ## Dependencies